amanrajdce/ECE-143-Team4/Scraper/ReviewScraper/README.md

-# Note
-This code is originally pushed by Matthew Chatham(Jun, 2018) and iopsych(Jul, 2019), and modified by Xiufeng Zhao(Nov, 2019).

 # Introduction
-Have you ever wanted to scrape reviews from Glassdoor, but bemoaned the site's lack of a public API for reviews?
-Worry no more!
-This script will go through pages and pages of reviews and scrape review data into a tidy CSV file.
-Pass it a company page and set a limit to scrape the 25 most conveniently available reviews, or control options like the number of reviews to scrape and the max/min review publication date.
+This script can go through pages and pages of reviews in Glassdoor and scrape review data into a tidy CSV file.
+And it is mostly adopted from [iopsych(Jul, 2019)](https://github.com/iopsych/glassdoor-review-scraper).

-It takes about 1.5 seconds per review to scrape.
-So it will take about 25 minutes to scrape 1,000 reviews, or a little over 4 hours to scrape 10,000 reviews.
-This script requires patience. 😁

-# Installation
+# Prerequisites
-First, make sure that you're using Python 3.

-1. Clone or download this repository.
-2. Run `pip install -r requirements.txt` inside this repo.
-Consider doing this inside of a Python virtual environment.
-3. Install [Chromedriver](http://chromedriver.chromium.org/) in the working directory.
+1. Install [Chromedriver](http://chromedriver.chromium.org/) in the working directory.
-4. Create a `secret.json` file containing the keys `username` and `password` with your Glassdoor login information, or pass those arguments at the command line.
-Note that the second method is less secure, but in any case you should consider creating a dummy Glassdoor account.
+2. Create a `secret.json` file containing the keys `username` and `password` with your Glassdoor login information, or pass those arguments at the command line.

 # Usage
 ```